reifycode/reifycode.github.io/_posts/2016-1-16-face-detection.md

 Greetings everyone !!

-So this is going to be a really short post on face detection using OpenCV (CV:Computer Vision).
-So basically OpenCV is a open library that provides a developer access to tools for basic applicatins of computer vision.
+This is going to be a really short post on face detection using [OpenCV](http://opencv.org/)(CV:Computer Vision)].
+Sp OpenCV is bsically an open library that provides tools that facilitate for the creation of computer vision based applications efficiently.
+The applications can be of varying complexities, ranging from simple built-in face detection in an image or a video using the [Viola-Jones Object Detection Framework](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework) or training the [Haar Classifiers](https://en.wikipedia.org/wiki/Haar-like_features) to recognize a custom object.

+{% gist ShreyashPatodia/c59855288561c758445b %}

+Yup that's it.
+This program that I've got here is pretty basic and doesn't do much.
+I've been playing around with OpenCV recently so expect posts on it soon(hopefully).